CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.
 > * The order of parameters is fixed.
-> * DATE parameter can be written in ddmmyy format OR giving the name of the day in full (e.g. Sunday) OR the name of the day in abbreviated form (e.g. Sun).
+> * DATE parameter can be written in ddmmyy format, OR, giving the name of the day in full (e.g. Sunday), OR, the name of the day in abbreviated form (e.g. Sun).
 > * TIME parameter must be written in 24hr-clock format.

 #### Viewing help : `help`
 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`
+> Help is also shown if you enter an incorrect command, e.g. `abcd`

 #### Adding a todo: `add`
 Adds a todo task to the KeyboardWarrior<br>